 Effective July 1st, 2010, the University-wide Administrative Memorandum 470.1, Policy on Background Checks and Use of Criminal Record, Financial, and Substance Abuse-Testing Information in Recordkeeping is the most important part of the search.
 As a federal contractor, the university is subject to the federal rules and regulations enforced by the Office of Federal Contract Compliance Programs (OFCCP).
 All search documents MUST be retained for a minimum of five years from the date the person selected begins employment.
 Documents which must be retained are:

 - Name of the hiring official

-- Names of the committee chair and members

-- (If not identified in Workday)
+- Search Committee Membership Document

 - Minutes of committee meetings

-- Record of efforts to diversify applicant pool

-- References
+- Proactive Recruiting Document

-- (If not identified in Workday)
+- References (If not identified in Workday)

-- Screening criteria

-- (If not identified in Workday)
+- Screening criteria (If not identified in Workday)

 - Correspondence to applicants

-- Interview questions, notes, summary evaluations, and rating sheets

-- (If not identified in Workday)
+- Interview questions, notes, summary evaluations, and rating sheets (If not identified in Workday)

 - Information regarding reasonable accommodation, if provided

+- Candidate Assessment Document(s)

-The electronic position description, advertisement, applications and resumes of all applicants, and offer letters are stored on the central server; therefore, departments need not keep paper copies unless their unit or college requests they do so.
+The electronic position description, advertisement, applications and resumes of all applicants, and offer letters are stored on the central server; therefore, departments need not keep paper copies of those documents, unless their unit or college requests they do so.
 Any materials sent by applicants directly to the department or to external sites (e.g. writing samples, portfolios) should be maintained by the department in the search file.
 Decisions will be implemented.
 In response to the memorandum, Fayetteville Policy and Procedure 402.1, Background Check and Substance Abuse have been developed.